nodejs/node/doc/guides/contributing/issues.md

 ii) the motivation for becoming a triager, and iii) agreement on reading, understanding, and adhering to the project's [Code Of Conduct](https://github.com/nodejs/admin/blob/master/CODE_OF_CONDUCT.md).

-The triage role enables the ability to carry the out most common triage activities, such as applying labels and close/repoening/assigning issues.
+The triage role enables the ability to carry out the most common triage activities, such as applying labels and closing/reopening/assigning issues.
 For more information on the roles and permissions, see ["Permission levels for repositories owned by an organization"](https://docs.github.com/en/github/setting-up-and-managing-organizations-and-teams/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization).